GalHalifa6/ab-deliveries-assignment/README.md

 The next step is to continue hardening and polishing the product:

 1. Finish the remaining mobile visual polish
-2. Configure the WhatsApp chatbot live integration in Twilio and Azure
+2. Turn on Twilio signature validation with production credentials
-3. Enable Google Sheets logging with production credentials
+3. Move from Twilio Sandbox to a production WhatsApp sender if needed
-4. Run a live end-to-end chatbot verification against the deployed stack
+4. Run additional live chatbot verification with more edge cases
 5. Rotate the MongoDB Atlas credentials used during deployment testing
 6. Add a production-grade password reset flow